UCC is continuing to accept truck students during the closure. Interested students can call 541-440-4668 for information.

 - Must be at least 18 years old to drive intrastate, 21 years old to drive interstate.
 Most trucking companies will require you to be at least 23 years old.
 Be sure to check in with the program coordinator if you have questions.

 Classroom portion will be held 7 am to 3:30 pm for one week.
 Road and yard training will be held 7 a.m. to 3:30 p.m.
 Monday through Friday for three weeks (with a few exceptions for longer-earlier mornings or the night drive.
-3rd Party Tester will come in the end of the 4th week Friday evening, Saturday, or Sunday).
+3rd Party Tester will come in the week following class to begin testing.
+Classes begin every six weeks on average and an evening/weekend option is offered 1-2 times annually.